-Amazon S3 Integration
+Amazon S3 integration with RudderStack

 Store Your Data Securely and Efficiently with Amazon S3 and RudderStack

+RudderStack supports Amazon S3 as a destination.
+Once enabled, you can seamlessly store your customer event data into your S3 buckets for analytics.
+If building a custom ETL pipeline for analytics is your goal, routing your data from RudderStack to Amazon S3 is the way to go!
 RudderStack ensures that the data sent to S3 does not need to be cleaned or formatted, so you can directly pick it up for analysis.
 The data stored in the S3 bucket is a line-separated JSON object, each line corresponding to the data from a single API call made to RudderStack.

-By Adding Amazon S3 Support for RudderStack, You Can:
+By Adding Amazon S3 Support for RudderStack, you can:

 - Eliminate the need to format or clean your data before using it for analytics